Casneil/Linux-Server-Configeration/README.md

 ### 4-Install updates

-*  Updates the list of available packages and versions for upgrade >sudo apt-get update
+*  Updates the list of available packages and versions for upgrade. sudo apt-get update

-*  Installs newer versions of the packages >sudo apt-get upgrade
+*  Installs newer versions of the packages. sudo apt-get upgrade